Earl Washington Jr.: Review and appeals

 After fellow death row inmate Joseph Giarratano took on his case in 1985, shortly before Washington's scheduled execution in September of that year, he noted the inmate's mental disability.
 Giarratano contacted Marie Deans, a volunteer advocate with whom he had worked, who enlisted pro bono help to gain a stay of execution for Washington, who had yet to exhaust all of his appeals.

 Washington's defense attorneys gained approval in 1993 to conduct an analysis of DNA evidence from the crime scene.
 This showed that Washington could not have made the semen stain and raised doubt that he was responsible for the crimes for which he was sentenced.
 The appeals court refused to hear the case because Virginia has severe limitations on when new evidence can be introduced post-conviction.
 In 1994, Governor Douglas Wilder commuted Washington's sentence to life in prison.

 In 2000, after more accurate DNA testing connected another man to the crime, Washington was exonerated, receiving a full pardon from Governor James Gilmore.
 Washington was represented by attorneys Robert T. Hall, Eric M. Freedman, Gerald Zerkin and Barry A. Weinstein.
 He was paroled for his original malicious wounding and burglary convictions in February 2001.
 One of his lawyers expressed frustration that Washington did not receive credit for time served, which would've resulted in him being freed immediately.

 In 2006, Washington was awarded $2.25 million from the estate of Agent Curtis R. Wilmore who had coerced the false confession from the defendant.
 In 2007, Washington, the state of Virginia, and Wilmore's estate agreed to a settlement whereby Washington was to receive $1.9 million for wrongful conviction from the state.

-In 2007, Kenneth Tinsley, who was already serving a life sentence and had been identified in a review of the state DNA database as matching DNA from the crime scene, pleaded guilty to the rape and murder of Rebeca Lyn Williams.
+In 2007, Kenneth Tinsley, who was already serving a life sentence for rape, and had been identified in a review of the state DNA database as matching DNA from the crime scene, pleaded guilty to capital murder and rape to avoid the death penalty.
+As part of his plea agreement, Tinsley received two consecutive life sentences and agreed to waive his right to become eligible for parole.